Baseball's 'Hammerin' Hank' Aaron, who held career home run record, dies at 86 | Sports-Games

 Tributes to Aaron poured in from the worlds of sports, entertainment and politics, praising not only his achievements in baseball, but his courage in confronting the racism that dogged him even at the pinnacle of his career.
 "He grew up poor and faced racism as he worked to become one of the greatest baseball players of all time," former President George W. Bush, who presented Aaron with the Presidential Medal of Freedom in 2002, said in a statement.
 "Hank never let the hatred he faced consume him."

-Jackie Robinson, who was Aaron's hero, had integrated the major leagues in 1947.
-Still, when Aaron arrived in 1954 the U.S. civil rights movement had yet to build momentum.
-Aaron sometimes found himself unable to stay in the same hotels or eat in the same restaurants as his white teammates, some of whom ostracized him.
-The drive for the home run title left scars on Aaron.
-In his 1991 autobiography, "I Had A Hammer," he described the final days of his quest by saying, "I thought I had earned the right to be treated like a human being in the city that was supposed to be too busy to hate.

-"The way I saw it, the only thing Atlanta was too busy for was baseball.
-It didn't seem to give a damn about the Braves, and it seemed like the only thing that mattered about the home run record was that a nigger was about to step out of line and break it."
-Because of the pressure and racial backlash, Aaron biographer Howard Bryant told National Public Radio the historic home run was "not a happy moment at all."

-Aaron said he kept some of the hate mail he received to remind him of the reality of racism.
 The record-breaking season would be Aaron's last in Atlanta.
-Before the 1975 season began he was traded to the Milwaukee Brewers.
+Before the 1975 season began, he was traded to the Brewers.
 The trade allowed Aaron, then 40, to finish his Major League career in the city where it began.
 It also gave the Brewers, then a sixth-year expansion team, a marquee player who could draw more fans to home games.
 Because the Brewers were in the American League at the time, the aging star could play as a designated hitter and avoid the chance of injuring himself playing the outfield.

 Despite being passed by Bonds on the home run list, Aaron still held major league records for runs batted in (2,297), extra base hits (1,477) and total bases (6,856).
 He also was third in hits (3,771) and games played (3,298), ranked fourth in runs scored (2,174) and had a .305 lifetime batting average.
 Aaron won the National League's Most Valuable Player award in 1957 when he helped the Braves to a World Series victory over the New York Yankees, hitting .322, driving in 132 runs and blasting 44 home runs.